 When the topic comes up in the cat behavior forum, there's often a member who shares a success story where the water bottle method seemed to have worked.

-There's one problem though: There are way too many "if's" in the previous paragraph.
-Which is why recommending this method is always a bad idea.
+There's one problem though: There are way too many "ifs" in the previous paragraph.
+This is why recommending this method is always a bad idea.
 Just because you managed to apply it without noticing any negative effects does not mean someone else can.
 You cannot assume that the owner understands the nature of the problem and knows how to provide good alternatives for the cat.

 For every success story, we hear many other stories where using the water bottle method failed.
 Unfortunately, in many cases, not only did it not solve the problem, it created new ones.
 Compared to the original problem, the damage caused by the constant stress and the blow delivered to the bond between owner and cat can be much harder to fix.

 We hope that by now you're convinced not to spray water on your cat.
 However, the behavior problem is still there, so how can you teach your cat to play by the rules?